BREAKING

 defenses will derail any/all friendly, open dialogues that might

-fortunate enough to catch him/her in a lucid or sane moment.
-The
+lucky enough to catch him/her in a lucid or sane moment (which guarantees

-hope that this individual can behave in a rational, healthy
+that this individual can be a rational, healthy adult~ which is

-manner (which is how you stayed far too long in the first place)!
+why you've stayed far too long in the first place!
+The upshot?
+You're

 In

-truth, the only kind of closure you can get on this, involves You
+truth, the only kind of real closure you can get, involves You coming

-coming to terms with the fact that you've tried to have a functional
+to terms with the fact that you've tried to have a functional relationship

 IN